Monday, April 6, 2026

 The most significant challenge involved the integration and stability of the system's Wi-Fi card.
 This issue was compounded by the physical constraints of the operating environment.
 Specifically, workstation location, infrastructure, and layout made it completely infeasible to establish a reliable, hardwired Ethernet connection to the main router.
 While I recognize that a direct, wired connection would have been the most robust and efficient option for a system of this nature, project success often requires pragmatic flexibility.
 Given the pre-existing spatial limitations, the decision was made to proceed with the wireless solution.

-This choice, while not ideal from a pure performance standpoint, was a necessary compromise to meet the project's timeline and budget constraints within the existing restaurant's structure.
+This choice, while not ideal from a pure performance standpoint, was a necessary compromise to meet the project's timeline and budget constraints within the existing space.
 The system was successfully configured to operate stably over the Wi-Fi network, ensuring all necessary services and applications could run effectively despite the inherent bandwidth and latency limitations of a wireless setup.

 Phase 3: Virtual Machines - Implementation and Rationale